 Found along the canal at the end of Via Garibaldi is this institution that notoriously opens at 5am.
 It’s a family-run restaurant and bar that offers classic Venetian dishes using fresh produce.
 For years it has catered to working men, offering a rustic dining room with a fixed lunch menu for €13.
-This worker’s meal usually offers pasta, a main course, coffee, and wine.
+This worker’s meal usually offers pasta, main course, coffee, and wine.
 Pasta is usually €10 and main dishes are €14.
 Try the Venetian rice and peas or the squid cooked in black ink.

 Osteria Al Squero

-If you want to eat something on the lighter side, head to this cozy spot for Venetian cichetti.
+If you want to eat something on the lighter side, head to this cosy spot for Venetian cichetti.
 These are small plates like arancini and crostini, that are best paired with a drink.
-You can order a couple small plates and a glass of wine for as little as five Euros!
+You can order a couple of small plates and a glass of wine for as little as five Euros!
 It’s not the best option for a filling dinner but if you want to stave off hunger until lunch, this is the spot.

 If you’re looking for cheap pizza, this is the place to go.
 The pizzas are crisp, light, and offer an extensive list of toppings.
 There will usually be a line of locals waiting for a slice in the evening, so you know it’s going to be good.
 The portions are quite big and you can expect plenty of value for your money as a slice will only run you £6.50.

 This vegan restaurant is great for both vegetarian and budget-conscious travellers.
 Most things on the menu cost £6 or less, and the majority of the ingredients are organic.
 Health food like this typically costs more than most places, but not here.
 Try the smoked tofu salad, mushroom rice, or aubergine parmigiana.
 The service is said to be top-notch, the decor humble, and all the meals have a thoughtful presentation.
 While there are takes on Italian classics, the menu also offers a global-inspired cuisine.